kosciolek/webpack-css-order-reproduction/readme.md

 2. It does NOT happen if `child-package/package.json` has `"sideEffects": true` or the field is missing (`true` is the default value AFAIK), only if there's `"sideEffects": [ "*.css" ]`.

 3. Same happens with CSS modules enabled.

+# UPDATE

+Upgrading webpack to 5.90.2 seems to fix the issue.